ronaldlaoo/8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification/README.md

 # 8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification

 ## Project Overview
 The main objective of this repository is to develop a production driven DS project rather than focusing on improving the model accuracy.
 I selected the Breast Cancer dataset from sklearn because it's small in size, readily available in sklearn.dataset, and I personally want to explore more on health applications.
+This classification model allows us to identify whether a mass is considered malignant or benign.

-We've
+We've utlized Docker to containerize the pipeline for reproducibility with different machines because it ensures consistency of environment in the containers.
+We also used Airflow for orchestration that allows users to define and schedule pipelines through DAGs.
+This enables automatic retries for failed tasks and ensures that our ML pipelines can run reliably.

 ## Setup Instructions

 ## Docker